Targa Resources price target raised to $174 from $141 at Seaport Research

-Seaport Research raised the firm’s price target on Targa Resources (TRGP) to $174 from $141 and keeps a Buy rating on the shares.
-The company continues to de-risk its growth story by using its beach-head position in Permian gas processing and the NGL transportation market, the analyst tells investors.
-Additionally, growth visibility continues to improve, the firm says.
+Seaport Research analyst Sunil Sibal raised the firm’s price target on Targa Resources (TRGP) to $174 from $141 and keeps a Buy rating on the shares.
+The company’s management continues to de-risk its growth story by using its beach-head position in Permian gas pr

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>